Instructional Methods

 Role Play

 Role play is learning how to best handle a situation by practicing scenarios and trying out different ways to approach them.
 Acting out scenarios, problems and issues in a safe setting helps develop decision-making skills.
 Role play improves self-confidence and influences student behaviour in sexual health education.
-When preparing a scenario, it’s important that the structure emphasizes healthy sexuality and reinforces the basic concepts you want the student to learn, such as negotiating abstinence.
+When preparing a scenario, it’s important that the structure emphasizes healthy sexuality and reinforces the basic concepts you want the student to learn.

 Role play: